Scholarships and prizes

 - 2007 (joint): Laura Dimock from the Victoria University of Wellington, for fieldwork on the Nahavaq language of Vanuatu

 Previous Susan Kaldor Scholarship holders are:

-In celebration of the contribution of Susan Kaldor to linguistics in Australia, a scholarship of up to $2500 is available to ALS student members who wish to attend an international institute, summer school or similar intensive course.
+In celebration of the contribution of Susan Kaldor to linguistics in Australia, a scholarship of up to $2,500 is available to ALS student members who wish to attend an international institute, summer school or similar intensive course.
 Examples of relevant summer schools are given below.
+However, applications relating to other institutes and summer schools are welcome.
 Not all are held each year so students are recommended to check websites.